Skip to content

 )

-for index, candidate_id in enumerate(include_ids):
+for index, candidate_node in enumerate(nodes):

 max_redundancy = 0.0